theKashey/react-imported-component/README.md

   - `importFunction` - function which resolves with Component to be imported.
   - `options` - optional settings
   - `options.async` - activates react suspense support.
 Will throw a Promise in a Loading State - use it with Suspense in a same way you use **React.lazy**.
+See [working with Suspense](working-with-suspense)
   - `options.LoadingComponent` - component to be shown in Loading state
   - `options.ErrorComponent` - component to be shown in Error state.
 Will re-throw error if ErrorComponent is not set.
 Use ErrorBoundary to catch it.
   - `options.onError` - function to consume the error, if one will thrown.
 Will rethrow a real error if not set.